 I also really liked the “outside” area which is of course within the terminal but external to the lounge.

 Iberia Airlines Reviews: London to Madrid

-Iberia Business Class Review: Lounge at Madrid Airport for the U gates
+Iberia Reviews: Lounge at Madrid Airport for the U gates

-This was a nice big lounge and met my expectations for some good food!
-I was there for lunch and they had prepared a big spread!
 My only disappointment was that the only cava they had was in absolutely tiny bottles.
+Where was my expected Iberia business class champagne??
 This lounge is also strangely located in a duty-free shop.
 Which is fine but a bit odd.

 Iberia Business Class Review: Madrid to Medellin

 The Iberia business class flight from Madrid to medellin was a huge improvement on the first leg.
 This was Iberia Airlines a330 business class and there were fantastic big seats and a full bed.

 I learnt after getting on board that it is much better to be in an even-numbered row on the side on the Iberia a330 Business Class flight.
 The odd numbers are the equivalent of having an aisle seat so you are going to get walked past whilst you sleep.

 The even numbers are right next to the windows on business class Iberia a330s so much more private.
 I believe it is the same for the a350 after reading Iberia a350 business class reviews.

 The entertainment system on the Iberia plane was quite good.
 A lovely big screen but the selection of films was quite limited – and the tv selection was even more limited.